jepusto/clubSandwich/cran-comments.md

 Maintainer: 'James Pustejovsky <jepusto@gmail.com>'

 New submission

-  This is a new submission.
-I have reviewed and agree to the CRAN submission policies.

 Version contains leading zeroes (0.2.0000)

-  This is the initial release.

 Possibly mis-spelled words in DESCRIPTION

+  This is the initial release and a new submission to CRAN.
+  I have reviewed and agree to the CRAN submission policies.
   All of the identified words are spelled correctly.